Management of depression: Norepinephrine dopamine reuptake inhibitor

 Some norepinephrine–dopamine reuptake inhibitors can be used as antidepressants.

 Norepinephrine reuptake inhibitor

 Norepinephrine reuptake inhibitors (NRIs) can be used as antidepressants.

 Serotonin norepinephrine reuptake inhibitor

 Venlafaxine (Effexor) from the SNRI class may be moderately more effective than SSRIs; however, it is not recommended as a first-line treatment because of the higher rate of side effects, and its use is specifically discouraged in children and adolescents.

 Tricyclic antidepressant

-Tricyclic antidepressants (TCAs) have more side effects than SSRIs and are usually reserved for the treatment of inpatients, for whom the tricyclic antidepressant amitriptyline, in particular, appears to be more effective.
+Tricyclic antidepressants (TCAs) have a different side effect profile than SSRIs.
+In a study of inpatients the tricyclic antidepressant amitriptyline, in particular, appears to be more effective.

 Monoamine oxidase inhibitor

 Monoamine oxidase inhibitors, have historically been plagued by questionable efficacy (although early studies used dosages now considered too low) and life-threatening adverse effects.
 They are still used only rarely, although newer agents of this class (RIMA), with a better side effect profile, have been developed.

 In older patients TCAs and SSRIs are of the same efficacy.
 However, there are differences between TCA related antidepressants and classical TCAs in terms of side effect profiles and withdrawal when compared to SSRIs.

 There is evidence a prominent side-effect of antidepressants, emotional blunting, is confused with a symptom of depression itself.
 The cited study, according to Professor Linda Gask was: